IHDE-Alliance/solarnet_metadata/docs/_templates/parta.md

 For plain parameter lists, IDL parameter syntax must be used.
 For ASCII table extensions, values should be specified with regular FITS syntax.
 For ASCII table extensions, complex values can be written with parentheses containing the real and imaginary parts.
 Array-valued parameters can be written as a comma-separated list in square brackets in both of these formats.

-`PRENVn` can be used to specify the operating environment of the pipeline such as the hardware (CPU type) and the operating system type/version, compiler/interpreter versions, compiler options, etc.[^footnote-7] The default value of a `PRENVn` keyword is the value of `PRENVn` in the previous processing step, so for a pipeline that has been run from beginning to end in a single environment, only `PRENV1` will have to be specified.
+`PRENVn` can be used to specify the operating environment of the pipeline such as the hardware (CPU type) and the operating system type/version, compiler/interpreter versions, compiler options, etc.[^footnote-6] The default value of a `PRENVn` keyword is the value of `PRENVn` in the previous processing step, so for a pipeline that has been run from beginning to end in a single environment, only `PRENV1` will have to be specified.

-[^footnote-7]: In order to differentiate between very different factors influencing a processing step, PRREFnx maybe used, where xis a letter A-Z.E.g., PRREF1Amay list files and PRREF1B may list names of people.
+[^footnote-6]: This may seem like overkill, but there are instances where e.g., OS versions have mattered, see https://www.i-programmer.info/news/231-methodology/13188-python-script-invalidates-hundreds-of-papers.html, leading to papers being retracted/corrected.
+Also, for the BIFROST code, on some  particular platform a particular CPU instruction optimization has to be turned off with a compiler flag to produce correct results.In the SPICE project it was observed that calculations of mean, variance, skewness, and kurtosis using the built-in IDL method `MOMENT()` differed by as muchas 0.6%, 1.6%, 2.4% and 3%, respectively!
+This may be very significant if such parameters are used to make cuts in a data set.

-`PRREFn` is a catch-all keyword that can be used to specify other factors/inputs influencing a processing step, e.g., references to images used for pointing adjustments. `PRREFn` may be a comma separated list of multiple factors/inputs[^footnote-8].
+`PRREFn` is a catch-all keyword that can be used to specify other factors/inputs influencing a processing step, e.g., references to images used for pointing adjustments. `PRREFn` may be a comma separated list of multiple factors/inputs[^footnote-7].

-[^footnote-8]: E.g., with INFO_URL='http://some.site/this/guide.html',documents http://some.site/this/manual.pdfand http://some.site/this/subdirectory/auxiliary.datmight be harvested if it is (recursively) referenced from guide.html, but not http://some.site/other/use.pdf.
+[^footnote-7]: In order to differentiate between very different factors influencing a processing step, `PRREFnx` maybe used, where `x` is a letter A-Z.E.g., `PRREF1A` may list files and `PRREF1B` may list names of people.

 `PRLOGn` can be used to include a processing log in case messages/warnings from the processing may be of importance.